Skip to main content

 }

 Stream IDs are unique.
 The “id” you will see in the response when performing the mutation above will be different.
+Keep that in mind as you follow this guide and update the id to the one that you see in your response.

 Updating records

 Now let’s say you want to edit the post you created in the previous step.
-To update it, you have to run the UpdatePost mutation and pass the post’s unique ID along with the updated content as variables.
+To update it, you have to run the UpdatePost

-You can find your post’s ID in the response after you ran the CreateNewPost mutation.
+You can find your post’s ID in the response after you ran the CreateNewPost

 Query:

-mutation UpdatePost($i: UpdatePostInput!) {
+mutation UpdatePost($i: UpdatePostsInput!) {

-updatePost(input: $i) {
+updatePosts(input: $i) {

 document {